-The four letters represent four separate dimensions of your personality traits, as part of the MBTI®.
-It currently stands as one of the most widely-used assessments in onboarding and talent search—with over 88% of the Fortune 500 using it.
+The four letters represent four separate dimensions of your personality traits, as part of the Myers-Briggs Type Indicator (MBTI®).
+It currently stands as one of the most widely-used assessments in the workplace – from talent searches, to hiring to employee onboarding — with over 88% of the Fortune 500 using it.
 The four-letter type codes are not just used by the MBTI® but also other recent personality typing models have also adopted the 16 personality types and naming convention too.

 Now you may be wondering, “How can the 16-personality model guide my career direction?”